Click on the Indicators below for More Information

 Data Interpretation:

 Time series: This time series shows the average concentration levels of chlorophyll a for the Hawaiian Islands region.
-During the last five years there has been a significant upward trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.
+During the last five years there has been a significant downward trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Indicator and source information:

-Chlorophyll a concentration values for this indicator were obtained using the ESA OC-CCI product, a merged product from the European Spatial Agency (ESA) that is a validated, error-characterized, Essential Climate Variable (ECV) and climate data record (CDR) from satellite observations specifically developed for climate studies.
-The dataset (v5.0) is created by band shifting and bias-correcting SeaWiFS, MODIS, VIIRS and OLCI data to match MERIS data, merging the datasets and computing per-pixel uncertainty estimates.
-Source: https://climate.esa.int/en/projects/ocean-colour/news-and-events/news/ocean-colour-version-50-data-release/
+Chlorophyll-a concentration values for this indicator were obtained using data from the European Spatial Agency (ESA) that is a validated, error-characterized, Essential Climate Variable (ECV) and climate data record (CDR) from satellite observations specifically developed for climate studies.
+The dataset (v56.0) is created by bandshifting the reflectances values from SeaWiFS, MODIS and VIIRS to MERIS wavebands if necessary, and SeaWiFS and MODIS were corrected for inter-sensor bias when compared with MERIS in the 2003-2007 period.
+VIIRS and OLCI were also corrected to MERIS levels, via a two-stage process comparing against the MODIS-corrected-to-MERIS-levels (2012-2013 for VIIRS and 2016-2019 for OLCI).

-Annual means for each LME for each year were calculated from the average of the LME 12 monthly means in that year on a pixel by pixel basis.
+Annual means for each LME were calculated from the average of the 12 monthly means in that year on a pixel by pixel basis.
 Then for each year, the median average was taken spatially to yield one value per year per LME.
+The overall “National Annual Mean” mean was calculated as the average of all LME annual means.
+See the Data Background section for more details.

 Data background and limitations:

-Satellite chlorophyll a data was extracted for each LME from the ESA OC-CCI v5.0 product.
+Satellite chlorophyll a data was extracted for each LME from the ESA OC-CCI v6.0 product.
 These 4 km mapped, monthly composited data were - averaged over each year to produce pixel by pixel annual composites, then the spatial median was calculated for each LME, resulting in one value per year per LME.
 This technique was used for each LME from North America and Hawaii.
+The overall “National Annual Mean” was calculated as the average of all the LME annual means.
 Phytoplankton concentrations are highly variable (spatially and temporally), largely driven by changing oceanographic conditions and seasonal variability.

 Zooplankton - Hawai'i Station ALOHA